rashadkhan97/Automated-Testing-of-Rest-Booking-API-with-Newman-Report/README.md

     -   Select the desired environment.
     -   Click Start Test to run the collection.
 8. View Results:
-    -   Once the tests are complete, view the results in the Runner tab.
+    -   View the results in the Runner tab once the tests are complete.
     -   Detailed test results can be viewed for each request.

 ## **Testing**